smiths/aorta/docs/Design/DesignDocument/_build/html/_sources/index.rst.txt

 The steps before applying the main algorithm
 ********************************************

-The algorithm works better with the chest volume cropped to a rectangular prism that contains the aorta and parts of the other organs such as back bone, some blood tissues and the heart.
+The algorithm works better with the chest volume cropped to a rectangular prism that contains the aorta and parts of the other organs such as the backbone, some blood tissues, and the heart.
 This can be simply done with :term:`3D Slicer` and its submodule `Volume rendering <https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html>`_.
 A more detailed guide can be found on this GitHub repository `section <https://github.com/smiths/aorta#to-use-volume-rendering-to-crop-a-voi>`_.

-After cropped the volume which only contains the region of interest, the algorithm needed a set of variables inputs from the user.
+After cropping the volume which only contains the region of interest, the algorithm needed a set of variables inputs from the user.

 The variables inputs are:

 1. :term:`Descending Aorta` or :term:`Ascending Aorta` centre coordinate.
-2. :term:`Qualified coefficient` larger values loose the conditiaon to accept a :term:`segmented` :term:`slice`, and vice-versa.
+2. :term:`Qualified coefficient` larger values lose the condition to accept a :term:`segmented` :term:`slice`, and vice-versa.
-3. An integer indicates the number of the slice that the algorithm can skip.
+3. An integer indicates the number of slices that the algorithm can skip.

 The main ideas of the algorithm
 *******************************

-At the beginning of the algorithm, the user's input on the aorta centre is used to generate the seed slice, 2 dimensional circle image.
+At the beginning of the algorithm, the user's input on the aorta centre is used to generate the seed slice, 2-dimensional circle image.
 This seed slice will be used as a reference throughout the workflow of the algorithm.
-Therefore, changing the input of the centre coordiante could generate a completely different segmentation result.
+Therefore, changing the input of the centre coordinate could generate a completely different segmentation result.

 For each slice starting from the user's selected slice going in the inferior or superior direction